mit-cml/yrtoolkit/yr/tutorials/aidance.md

  Try this on your own but if you get stuck you can click the Hint button.

-<strong><em>drawBody</em></strong> procedure will draw the skeleton of the body, by drawing yellow lines to depict bones between the appropriate key points:
+<span class="procedures">drawBody</span> procedure will draw the skeleton of the body, by drawing yellow lines to depict bones between the appropriate key points:
 * set the canvas <em>PaintColor</em>  to yellow color (or something else distinctive different than the one used for key points)
-* for each bone in the <strong>PosenetExtension1.Skeleton</strong> list, draw a line between the endpoints of the bone, using the helper procedure <strong><em>drawLine</em></strong> described earlier.
+* for each bone in the <span class="getters">PosenetExtension1.Skeleton</span> list, draw a line between the endpoints of the bone, using the helper procedure <span class="procedures">drawLine</span> described earlier.

 <hint markdown="block" title="Give me a hint">

 ![lower leg bone](../images/aiDance/lowerlegbone.png){:.enlargeImage}

-<strong>PosenetExtension1.Skeleton</strong> returns a list of "bones" where each "bone" is a list of two key points that are its endpoints.
+<span class="getters">PosenetExtension1.Skeleton</span> returns a list of "bones" where each "bone" is a list of two key points that are its endpoints.
 For example a lower leg bone in the skeleton would be a list consisting of an ankle key point and a knee key point.

 ![procedure drawBody hint](../images/aiDance/drawBody1.png){:.enlargeImage}